FLOWER U-PICK ADVENTURE

 Can we feed the animals?

-Our animals are on a special diet so we DO NOT ALLOW feeding of the animals at this time.
+Not at this time.
+Due to our animals being on a special diet, & limited staff, we do not allow the feeding of our animals.
 Please do not pick up old hay or give anything to the donkeys that appear to be food.
-Please keep fingers away from their mouths as the donkeys view then as carrots and do nip.
+Do Not offer animals empty hands as if you have food, and keep fingers away from their mouths as the animals view them as carrots and can nip.
 Upon entrance into the farm parents are agreeing to release Harris Establishment Farms from all liability and agree to supervise their children at all times.

 *Under Florida law, an equine activity sponsor or equine professional is not liable for an injury to, or the death of, a participant in equine activities resulting from the inherent risks of equine activities.
 History.—s.
 91, ch.
 93-169.